 Effective May 3, 2021

+Contract Type: Hearing Aid (6601)

 The contractor and contractor’s staff that provide the services described in this chapter also must comply with Chapters 1–3 of the VR Standards for Providers manual.

 6.1 Overview of Services for Hearing Aids and Related Accessories

-The standards in this chapter apply to the purchase in whole or in part of hearing aids and related accessories for Texas Workforce Solutions - Vocational Rehabilitation (VR) customers.
+The standards in this chapter apply to the purchase in whole or in part of hearing aids and related accessories for Texas Workforce Commission - Vocational Rehabilitation (VR) customers.

 VR purchases hearing aids only from contracted manufacturers (contractors).

-VR can authorize the purchase of rehabilitation technology, such as hearing aids, related accessories, and other forms of rehabilitation technology, only when it is vocationally necessary and is expected to improve the customer's ability to participate in VR services that are required to obtain, maintain, advance in, or regain employment as defined in the customer's individual plan for employment (IPE).6.2 Staff Qualifications for Hearing Aid Dispensers
+VR can authorize the purchase of rehabilitation technology, such as hearing aids, related accessories, and other forms of rehabilitation technology, only when it is vocationally necessary and is expected to improve the customer's ability to participate in VR services that are required to obtain, maintain, advance in, or regain employment as defined in the customer's individual plan for employment (IPE).

-Individuals who provide and bill for services associated with the purchase of hearing aids and related accessories must meet the qualifications and licensing requirements of the Texas Department of State Health Services, which is the designated regulatory authority for audiologists and hearing aid specialists (hearing aid dispensers).
+Contractors must comply with Texas Occupations Code §402.1021, Rules for Hearing Instruments, as applicable.

+Upon receipt and acceptance of a service authorization (SA) for the service fees, the hearing aid dispenser agrees to provide the following services at no additional cost to VR or the customer:

+Initial customer fitting (including activation of a telecoil)

+Instructions in the care and use of the instrument

+Up to four follow-up visits for adjustments, including post-fitting evaluation and report of hearing aid performance and customer level of satisfaction